 Windbreaks have been widely recognized as a key tool to reduce wind erosion.
 When wind speed is reduced, the wind erosion process cannot start.
 Wind erosion can rob land of precious topsoil containing nutrients and organic matter.
 This loss can lead to reduced productivity and the need to add more nutrients.
 Wind erosion potential is the greatest when fields are very wide and the soil is bare and smooth.
-Windbreaks combined with other wind erosion control measures (e.g., reduced tillage, herbaceous wind barriers) provide conservation system that can tolerate wide weather extremes.
+Windbreaks combined with other wind erosion control measures (e.g., reduced tillage, herbaceous wind barriers) create a conservation approach to tolerating wide weather extremes.